satyasaran/satyasaran.github.io/_pages/about.md

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false
+  image_circular: false # crops the image to make it circular
   address: Universitetsparken 1, 2100 København Ø

-news: false
+news: false  # includes a list of news items
-selected_papers: false
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true
+social: true  # includes social icons at the bottom of the page
 ---

-I am [Satyasaran Changdar](https://di.ku.dk/english/staff/vip/?pure=en/persons/723168), Postdoc in Machine Learning, [University of Copenhagen](https://www.ku.dk/english/) under the Supervisons of [Dr. Erik Bjørnager Dam](https://di.ku.dk/english/staff/?pure=en/persons/93620), Professor, [Department of Computer Science](https://di.ku.dk/english/), University of Copenhagen and [Dr. Kristian Thorup-Kristensen](https://plen.ku.dk/english/employees/?pure=en/persons/143157) Professor, [Department of Plant and Environmental Sciences](https://plen.ku.dk/english/), University of Copenhagen, Denmark and completed my Ph.D. in applied mathematics in 2019 at [University of Calcutta](https://www.caluniv.ac.in), master of technology in computer applications from [Indian Institute of Technology, Delhi](https://home.iitd.ac.in), India in 2008 and masters in mathematics at [Indian Institute of Technology, Bombay](www.iitb.ac.in), India in 2005.
+I am [Satyasaran Changdar](https://di.ku.dk/english/staff/vip/?pure=en/persons/723168), Postdoc in Machine Learning, [University of Copenhagen](https://www.ku.dk/english/) under the Supervisons of [Dr. Erik Bjørnager Dam](https://di.ku.dk/english/staff/?pure=en/persons/93620), Professor, [Department of Computer Science](https://di.ku.dk/english/), University of Copenhagen and [Dr. Kristian Thorup-Kristensen](https://plen.ku.dk/english/employees/?pure=en/persons/143157)
+Professor, [Department of Plant and Environmental Sciences](https://plen.ku.dk/english/), University of Copenhagen, Denmark and completed my Ph.D. in applied mathematics in 2019 at [University of Calcutta](https://www.caluniv.ac.in), master of technology in computer applications from [Indian Institute of Technology, Delhi](https://home.iitd.ac.in), India in 2008 and masters in mathematics at [Indian Institute of Technology, Bombay](www.iitb.ac.in), India in 2005.
 Before joining Postdoc, I was working as an associate professor in [Institute of engineering and Management](https://iem.edu.in), Kolkata, India.

 I specialize in Machine Learning, Deep Learning, Physics-informed Machine Learning, and Data-driven Scientific Computing.
 I have been actively involved in the development of machine learning methods that extract patterns from multimodal agriculture data in crop science from [RadiMax](https://cropinnovation.dk/some-of-the-projects/radimax/) in  [RadiBooster project](https://plen.ku.dk/english/research/crop_sciences/cpps/radibooster/).

-I have been collaborating with my PhD supervisor [Dr. Soumen De](https://scholar.google.co.in/citations?user=ZwIi7oUAAAAJ&hl=en), Department of Applied Mathematics, University of Calcutta and have supervised [Bivas Bhaumik](https://scholar.google.com/citations?user=FfG_kKQAAAAJ&hl=en&authuser=3) (Currently Assistant Professor at Department of Mathematics, [NIT Rourkela](https://nitrkl.ac.in), during his PhD.
+I have been collaborating with my PhD supervisor [Dr. Soumen De](https://scholar.google.co.in/citations?user=ZwIi7oUAAAAJ&hl=en), Department of Applied Mathematics, University of Calcutta and have supervised [Bivas Bhaumik](https://scholar.google.com/citations?user=FfG_kKQAAAAJ&hl=en&authuser=3) (Currently Assistant Prifessor at Department of Mathematics, [NIT Rourkela](https://nitrkl.ac.in),  during his PhD.
 Currently I am supervising [Susmita Saha](https://www.researchgate.net/profile/Susmita-Saha-16) and Soumini Dolui for their PhD at University of Calcutta, India.

 # Research Projects